CVMS Advocacy Proposals for 2025

 Proposal #1

-Whereas our communities are suffering due to inadequate access to proper healthcare, and
+Whereas our local communities are suffering due to inadequate access to proper healthcare due to a shortage of healthcare providers, and

-Whereas the patients and providers do not have the means for recruitment of adequate numbers for health professionals to resolve this problem, and
+Whereas patients and providers do not have the resources necessary for recruitment of adequate numbers for health professionals to resolve this problem, and

-Whereas, large local healthcare institutions have the resources to be able to recruit providers to this area,
+Whereas large local healthcare and health insurance institutions have the resources to be able to recruit providers to the areas where they are needed,

-Be it Resolved that all large local healthcare companies contribute at least 5% of their revenue to attracting and recruiting new providers (2% for PCPs and 3% for all other specialties) into this area for the purpose of improving access to healthcare.
+Be it Resolved that all large healthcare companies and health insurance companies be encouraged to contribute some portion of their annual revenue to attracting and recruiting new providers for the purpose of improving access to healthcare.

 Proposal #2